Mexico president proposes reforms to National Guard

 López Obrador created the National Guard in 2019, arguing that Mexico’s federal police were hopelessly corrupt and incapable of confronting Mexico’s powerful drug cartels.
 He enshrined it in the constitution, putting it under the authority of the civilian public security apparatus.

-Critics argue that reforms to enabling legislation responsible for the National Guard are not sufficient to shift its constitutionally established civilian authority to the military.
+Critics argue that reforms to enabling legislation responsible for the National Guard is not sufficient to shift its constitutionally established civilian authority to the military.

 She added that even if they tried for a constitutional reform lawmakers would need to evaluate if putting the National Guard under military command would be in line with the spirit of civilian security that governs the constitution.